thk123/se4be-website/index.md

  * [Git-Cola](https://git-cola.github.io/){:target="_blank"} - a user friendly tool for interacting with Git.
  * [Kdiff3](https://kdiff3.sourceforge.net/){:target="_blank"} - a user friendly tool for resolving merge conflicts.

 This seminar can be tweaked to use different source control software and hosting options to match your existing workflows.
-Please get in touch with me and we can customise this talk to meet your needs and match your skills.
+Please [get in touch with me](mailto:hi@tkiley.co.uk) and we can customise this seminar to match your skills and desired technologies.

 ### Seminar B: Automated Tests